harness/developer-hub/docs/cloud-cost-management/3-use-ccm-cost-reporting/2-ccm-cost-categories/1-ccm-cost-categories.md

 1. Select **New Cost Bucket**.
 2. Enter a name for the cost bucket, such as the name of a department.
 3. Define the rules (data sources) for the cost bucket.
 You could add multiple conditions to this rule using the AND operator.
-Add a new row for each rule until the cost bucket correctly includes all the costs incurred for this bucket.
+Add a new row for each rule until the cost bucket correctly includes all costs incurred.
 These rules are defined using the OR operator.
-You can add another cost category as a rule when you define your cost buckets.
+You can add another cost category as a rule when defining your cost buckets.

 :::important important